nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * To resolve the feature flaw, JavaFX label will be used to construct the table with CSS instead of using the JavaFX TableView.

-#### 6. Edit the tags will overwrite the whole tag list
+#### 6. Edit the tags will overwrite the whole list of tags

-Currently, if we want to add tags, we only can use `edit` command and need to input entire existing tag list again.
+* Currently, if the user wants to add tags to students in the list, they can only use `edit` command and will need to input all existing tags along with the new tag.
-If we want to edit a specific tag, we also need to use `edit` command and need to input entire existing tag list except for the one we want to edit.
+* Also, if the user wants to edit a specific tag, they will also be required to input all existing tags along with the one they want to edit.
-We also do not have deleted operations for tags.
-Without these operations, it is very hard to manage tags since the only way can do it is by using `edit` command and need to input entire existing tag list which is troublesome.
+* There are currently no delete operations for tags.
+* Without these operations, it is very hard to manage tags since the only way to do it is by using the `edit` command which is deteriorates the user experience.

 **Solution proposed:**

 * To solve this issue, at least two more commands can be created which are `addtag` and `deletetag`.
+* With these new commands, the user will no longer be required to input the existing tags when adding a new tag.